edw1n94/k8s-edge-scheduler/README.md

 # k8s-edgescheduler

-A platform for dynamic resources allocation with latency in cloud-edge architecture
+A platform for pod scheduling with latency in cloud-edge architecture